 - Describe examples and images from the movie using prepositions of place.

 - Ask questions using prepositions of place to locate specific items.

 - Draw and describe a picture illustrating the prepositions in, on, under, and behind.

 - See It.
 Say It.
-During a repeated viewing of the Prepositions section in Facts to Know from Under the Big Desk (L1U1L4), pause after each preposition is heard.
+During a repeated viewing of the Prepositions section in Grammar from Under the Big Desk (L1U1L4), pause after each preposition is heard.
 Prompt students to anticipate the sentence that contains the preposition and describes the next image on the screen.
 For example, after Ben says, “In,” the students will say, “The books are in the closet.”
 Then click play again for students to check their responses.
 Challenge students to think of more sentences with the four prepositions in, on, under, behind, describing the classroom or any pictures you may have.